Minecraft has real-world life lessons to teach us

 If you're looking for pointers on how to survive the zombie apocalypse (because you never know, it could happen) look no further than the works of Max Brooks, author of the epic horror novel "World War Z." Brooks has made a specialty of looking at things differently.
-That skill is put to use again in his latest book about another kind of survival adventure in the online gaming world of Mojang's Minecraft.
+That skill is put to use again in his latest book about another kind of survival adventure in the online gaming world of Mojang's "Minecraft."
 Brook's first-person novel — sort of a digital "Robinson Crusoe" — is called "Minecraft: The Island."
 Marketplace host Kai Ryssdal called him up to talk about it.
 The following is an edited transcript of their conversation.

-Kai Ryssdal: We should say right at the outset you are a Minecraft afficionado.
+Kai Ryssdal: We should say right at the outset you are a "Minecraft" aficionado.

-Max Brooks: Afficionado is a wonderful word.
+Max Brooks: Aficionado is a wonderful word.
 We used to just call them nerds.

 Ryssdal: OK.
 Pick your own.
 But you play the game.